yuno-payments/yuno-docs/docs/PLUGINS/vtex/vtex-headless-integration-guide.md

 }
 ```

-### Pix Payment Payload
+### Pix payment payload

-This example shows a Pix payment response, where Yuno generates a QR code in both text format and base64 image format.
+When processing a Pix payment, Yuno automatically generates a response payload that includes the Pix QR code in both text and base64 image formats.
+This allows you to display the QR code to the customer for payment.
+Below is an example of a typical Pix payment response.

 ```json
 {